 Jack Draper’s racquet – Player Profile

-Jack Draper is a rising star from the United Kingdom.
 But what is Jack Draper’s racquet?
 He endorses the Dunlop FX 500.

-Draper’s racquet
+Jack Draper’s tennis racquet

-According to the Tennis Warehouse forums, it is a Dunlop Revo CV 3.0 F Tour.
-He has it customized with lead tape in the throat and under the grommets to 320 grams unstrung and strings it with Luxilon Alu Power 1.25.
+According to the Tennis Warehouse forums, it is a Dunlop Revo CV 3.0 F. He has it customized with lead tape in the throat and under the grommets to 320 grams unstrung and strings it with Luxilon Alu Power 1.25.
 I am unfamiliar with his swing weight or other specifications.
 If you know, please comment below.

 Technical Specifications